B.Sc.A. 1983 University of Saskatchewan.

 This is a new (2010) team-taught course that brings societal and environmental relevance to the disciplines of plant physiology (how plants function metabolically) and plant struction and anatomy.
 Labs are student driven.

 This course is open to upper division students from the social and natural sciences wishing to explore how we might solve some of the most pressing environmental problems we're currently facing.
-We provide a common policy and science understanding and vocabulary to all students wanting to be play a positive role in our future sustainability.
+We provide a common policy and science understanding and vocabulary to all students wanting to be play a positive role in a sustainable future.

 Office: